Spain - Nutrition

 At a glance

 Spain uses political action to drive nutrition-related issues forward internationally

-Within Spain’s Ministry for Foreign Affairs and Cooperation (MAEC), the most relevant department for nutrition when it comes to strategic orientations is the rural development and food security division.
-Within Spain’s development agency AECID, the Directorate for Multilateral and Sectoral Cooperation, and regional departments (i.e. Directorate for Africa and Directorate for Latin America), are in charge of programming and implementing nutrition-related programs.
-The AECID’s Humanitarian Office manages emergency interventions related to food security and nutrition, such as in the Sahel region.
+Within Spain’s Ministry for Foreign Affairs and Cooperation (MAUC), the General Directorate for Sustainable Development Policies (DGPOLDES) drives strategy on rural development and food security.
+At AECID, the Directorate for Multilateral and Sectoral Cooperation, as well as regional departments (including the Directorate for Africa and Directorate for Latin America), oversee the programming and implementation of nutrition-related programs.
+AECID’s Humanitarian Office manages emergency interventions related to food security and nutrition, such as those in the Sahel region.